tidy-finance/website/docs/32_univariate_sorts.md

 ##               Estimate Std.
 Error t value Pr(>|t|)
 ## (Intercept) -0.0001684  0.0010050 -0.1676    0.867
 ```
 The results indicate that we cannot reject the null hypothesis of average returns being equal to zero.
 Our portfolio strategy using the median as a breakpoint hence does not yield any abnormal returns.
 Is this finding surprising if you reconsider the CAPM?
 It certainly is.
 The CAPM yields that the high beta stocks should yield higher expected returns.
-Our portfolio sort implicitly mimicks an investment strategy that finances high beta stocks by shorting low beta stocks.
+Our portfolio sort implicitly mimics an investment strategy that finances high beta stocks by shorting low beta stocks.
 One should therefore expect that the average excess returns yield a risk adjusted return that is above the risk-free rate.

+## Functional programming for portfolio sorts

 Let us take the portfolio construction to the next level.
 We now want to be able to sort stocks into an arbitrary number of portfolios.
 For this case, functional programming becomes very handy: we employ the [curly-curly](https://www.tidyverse.org/blog/2019/06/rlang-0-4-0/#a-simpler-interpolation-pattern-with-) operator to give us flexibility with respect to which variable to use for the sorting, denoted by `var`.
 We use `quantile()` to compute breakpoints for `n_portfolios`.
 We then assign portfolios to stocks using the `findInterval()` function.
 The output of the following function is hence a new column that contains the number of the portfolio in which a stock ends up.